eric-haney/tach-fixer/README.md

-# tach-fixer

-The purpose of this code is to fix the tachometer reading on Snoopy, a 32 foot sailboat with a diesel engine.
+This project fixes the tachometer reading on Snoopy, a 32 foot sailboat.

 # The Problem